learn-the-web/topics/forms-cheat-sheet.md

           - '`label="…"` is used as a visible name for the group.'
       - name: '`<output for="…">`'
         details:
-          - 'Represents the result of a calculation performed by Javascript.'
+          - 'Represents the result of a calculation performed by JavaScript.'
           - '`for="…"` is a space-separate list of input `id`s that contributed to the calculation.'

   - title: 'Input types'